oktadev/okta-blog/_source/_posts/2021-10-08-private-key-jwt-python.md

 The Private Key JWT flow flips this on its head - at least at the start.
 It's now the SP's turn to generate a public/private keypair, share the public key with the IdP (more on that in Step 2), create a JWT, and sign it with their private key (more on that in Step 3).

 But I digress...Step 1 is really just about generating the keypair.
-(In this case, RSA keys with a 2048 bit key size).
+(In this case, RSA keys with a 2048-bit key size).

 ### Step 2: Register public key